AliOKeeffe/word-Py/README.md

 - The definition of the word is displayed at the end of the game further utilising the Oxford Dictionary API.

 ## Data Model
-I used principles of Object-Oriented Programming throughout this project.
+I used principles of **Object-Oriented Programming** throughout this project.
 The Word-Py game consists of three classes:

 - Game
 - WordChecker
 - OxfordDictAPI

-The Game object is responsible for controlling the flow of the game.
+The `Game` object is responsible for controlling the flow of the game.
 It handles things like taking the user input and presenting data back to the user.
 It contains methods for the general running of the game such as displaying the introduction, displaying user options, taking user guesses, displaying guesses, updating the leader board and displaying the leader board.

-The WordChecker object is responsible for all actions related to checking the user-provided "guess" input against the generated "answer".
-This includes validating the input, handling any errors and building the colour-coded response which is returned to the Game instance.
+The `WordChecker` object is responsible for all actions related to checking the user-provided "guess" input against the generated "answer".
+This includes validating the input, handling any errors and building the colour-coded response which is returned to the `Game` instance.

-The OxfordDictAPI object communicates with the [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).
+The `OxfordDictAPI` object communicates with the [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).
 This class gets the API credentials from the env.py file and sends a request against this API to ensure the user-provided guess is a valid English word (it exists in the Oxford English Dictionary).

 When the game is first run, an initial method is used to retrieve an “answer” word from a text file.
-This word is then passed as a parameter when creating the WordChecker instance.
-This WordChecker instance is then passed as a parameter to the Game instance.
+This word is then passed as a parameter when creating the `WordChecker` instance.
+This `WordChecker` instance is then passed as a parameter to the `Game` instance.

-The Game class then renders the introduction screen and prompts the user for their first guess.
-User input is passed to WordChecker in which it’s validated and then used to return the colour-coded letters to the user via Game.
-Game will continue to ask the user for guesses using a while loop until the word has been correctly identified, or the max number of guesses are used.
+The `Game` class then renders the introduction screen and prompts the user for their first guess.
+User input is passed to `WordChecker` in which it’s validated and then used to return the colour-coded letters to the user via `Game`. `Game` will continue to ask the user for guesses using a while loop until the word has been correctly identified, or the max number of guesses are used.

 This modular approach to object definition meant that all of the functionality for running the game, checking the user guess and communicating with the Oxford API were all self-contained within their own classes.
 This made it easier to develop and also much easier to troubleshoot when things didn't work as initially expected.